vorosh1loff/vorosh1loff.github.io/airpods/README.md

-Apple AirPods Max layout with HTML and CSS.
+Apple AirPods Max layout with HTML, CSS and little JS.

 You can look it here - https://vorosh1loff.github.io/airpods/